How to Open a Wise Account: A Full Guide 2026

 • A document showing who owns or controls the company

 The account holders, and any team members you want to add to the account, will also need to be verified, usually by adding images of some ID and address documents.
-The whole process can be done online or in the Wise app, and the Wise team can always help if you’re not sure what documents or details are required in your situation.
+The whole process can be done online or in the Wise app, and the Wise team can help if you’re not sure what documents or details are required in your situation.

 Open a Wise business account